cihanoz/sebure/ARCHITECTURE.md

 - Block and transaction serialization/deserialization
 - Chain state management

-Key data structures:
+Key data structures (all fully implemented):
-- Block: Container for transactions with metadata
+- Block: Container for transactions with metadata, including block header, shard data, cross-shard receipts, and validator set
-- Transaction: Record of value transfer or smart contract execution
+- Transaction: Record of value transfer or smart contract execution with comprehensive metadata
 - Receipt: Result of transaction execution
+- Account: User or contract on the blockchain with balance, nonce, and state
+- ShardState: State of a specific shard including accounts and transactions
+- GlobalState: Combined state of all shards with cross-shard coordination

 ### Consensus Component